How to Turn On Streetlights in Lightroom

 Continue this step, reducing the Temperature, Exposure and Highlights sliders by half with each gradient, drawing them larger and larger, centred over the first, until you are happy with the point source of light.
 It will probably only take you one or two more circular gradients.

 Step 3: Add Light Spill to the Environment

-Once you’re happy with how the light source looks, you now need to add light spillage to the walls and floors to complete the effect.
-Use the higher numbered Turn on Streetlight brushes, with high feathering, or create your own brushes by playing around with the temperature, exposure and highlights sliders, remembering to reduce all the three and increase the feathering the further you are from the light source.
+Next, you need to add light spill to the walls and floor to complete the effect.
+Use the higher numbered ‘Turn on Streetlights’ brush presets from the Lightroom Develop System, with high feathering, or create your own brush presets by playing around with the Temperature, Exposure and Highlights sliders, remembering to reduce all three and increase the feathering the further you are from the light source.

 Complete this step by drawing large, irregular circular gradients (or for more complex environments use the adjustment brush) on the walls and floor around the light source, in the direction that light would naturally fall.

 Simply repeat this step until you have a photo you are happy with.